Why do users convert? Introducing our Lever Framework

 8 – Measure the value of experimentation in impact and insight

-The ultimate judge of the value of an experimentation programme are the impact it delivers and the insight it uncovers.
+The ultimate judge of the value of an experimentation program are the impact it delivers and the insight it uncovers.
 Experimentation can only be judged a failure if it doesn’t give us any new insight that we didn’t have before.
 Negative results that give us new insight can often be more valuable than positive results that we don’t understand.

 9 – Use statistical significance to minimise risk

-Use measures of statistical significance when analysing experiments to manage the risk of making incorrect decisions.
+Use measures of statistical significance when analyzing experiments to manage the risk of making incorrect decisions.
 Achieving 95% statistical significance leaves a 1 in 20 chance of a false positive – seeing a signal where there is no signal.
 This might not be acceptable for a very high risk experiment with something like product or pricing strategy, so increase your requirements to suit your appetite.
 Beware experimenting without statistical significance, that’s not much better than guessing.

 -Ron Kohavi, Microsoft

 These are the 9 principles we felt most strongly define experimentation, but no doubt we could have added others and made a longer list.
-If you have experimentation principles that you use at your organisation that we haven’t included here we’d be interested to hear about them and why you feel they’re important.
+If you have experimentation principles that you use at your organization that we haven’t included here we’d be interested to hear about them and why you feel they’re important.